Will HMRC accept scanned receipts for business expenses?

 Managing your scanned receipts

 To scan your receipts, consider investing in a scanner such as Doxie, which is small, can work wirelessly, and produces manageably small file sizes.
-Alternatively, you could even send your receipts to a service like Receipt Bank and let them do the scanning for you.
+Alternatively, you could even send your receipts to a service like Dext and let them do the scanning for you.

 To make it easy to find your receipts later on, set up a structured folder layout that will be easy to keep up-to-date.
 For example, if you don’t have many receipts in a year, you might create a subfolder for each supplier to save your receipts into.
 If, however, you need to store a lot of receipts, you might find it easier to create a folder for each year, then subfolders for months, then save receipts into subfolders by supplier.

 HMRC require you to retain your records for a number of years so when you scan receipts, you should be confident that they’re backed up securely.
 You can use a service like Depositit to back up those folders online daily.
 To find out more, take a look at HMRC's requirements for limited companies and sole traders.